curl/curl/docs/CURLDOWN.md

     This is *italics*.

-Due to how man pages don't support backticks especially formatted, such occurrences in the source will instead just use italics in the generated
+Due to how man pages do not support backticks especially formatted, such occurrences in the source will instead just use italics in the generated
 output: